 False.
 GDS acceleration applies to any application that needs enhanced bandwidth or CPU efficiency.
 AI is a big driver of this effort - where GDS accelerates CUDA-enabled applications and has specific optimizations for frameworks such as PyTorch.
 Beyond AI, we’ve also been pleasantly surprised to see the adoption of this technology well beyond classic AI frameworks:

-- A leading quantitative trading firm is using Universal Storage to accelerate their big data pipeline – running Spark on the RAPIDS framework to outperform their legacy Spark implementation.
+A leading quantitative trading firm is using VAST to accelerate their big data pipeline - running Spark on the RAPIDS framework to outperform their legacy Spark implementation.
 Here, an in-memory computing framework benefits greatly from the high-throughput that comes from VAST’s multi-path NFS with RDMA.

 Myth #2: The Only Way to Use GDS is to Consume a Pre-Built NVIDIA Library